AN IMMERSIVE AERIAL INSTALLATION SIMULATING A FLOCK OF STARLINGS

 The parameters in the algorithm used in Franchise Freedom are choreographed by Lonneke Gordijn and Ralph Nauta, founders of DRIFT, in order to channel the emotional impact of the performance, but they can never exactly predict or determine how the drones will behave.
 Their technology is based on ongoing university research on flocking behaviour, as the principles of self-organisation are becoming more and more relevant in our ever-changing world.

 Franchise Freedom premiered at Art Basel Miami 2017, followed by a performance in Amsterdam above the IJ in August 2018, another during the Burning Man Festival in September 2018 and as a tribute to the 50th anniversary of the moon landing at NASA grounds.
-The performance will be shown to as many people in various cities across the globe.
+In the years since, the performance has been held again at Art Basel Miami, Burning Man and other venues around the world, with many more to follow.

 Read more: In Miami, It’s a Bird.
 It’s a Plane.
 It’s … a Flock of Drones?, Nytimes.com | Studio Drift are advancing AI technology in the arts by simulating nature, Freundevonfreunden.com | DRIFT: dream big and think of the improbable, Domusweb.it | A Swarm of Drones Is Performing a High-Tech Version of the Flight of the Starlings at Art Basel, News.artnet.com